intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 Align attribute
 ...............

-The *align=X* attribute gives the alignment X of the memref's base pointer in bytes.
+The *alignment=X* attribute gives the alignment X of the memref's base pointer in bytes.
 That is, for the pointer P pointing to the first element of the memref we must have :math:`P = 0 \pmod{X}`.

 **Restriction:** The alignment must be a multiple of the size of the memref's element type.